 Board fees Committee fees Other

+Board Attendance

 Annual fees fees Audit Scientific GNCC Travel Allowance

 (per meeting)

 Chair of the Board € 330 000 - - - -

 Vice Chair € 120 000 € 1 500

 Directors € 80 000 € 1 000

 Chair of Committee € 45 000 € 35 000 € 35 000

 Member of Committee € 22 500 € 22 500 € 17 000

-Annual Special Travel Allowance 9 € 45 000
+Annual Special Travel Allowance е € 45 000

-Cumulative with annual board fees except for Chair, as included in annual board fees
+^{}Cumulative with annual board fees except for Chair, as included in annual board fees

-In addition, our proposal included a conversion of the previously approved special travel allowance (EUR 7,500 per meeting, with at least 6 meetings a year) for our members living in a location with at least 5 hours of time zone difference with Belgium, to a fixed lump-sum allowance of EUR 45,000, irrespective of actual travel.
+The Annual Special Travel Allowance applies to all our Board members living in a location with at least 5 hours of time zone difference with Belgium and is paid as a fixed lump-sum allowance of

+EUR 45,000.
 This is mainly to consider the inconvenience of attending meetings which take place mostly in Europe.

-For more details on these proposed changes, please refer to the Remuneration Report available on UCB website.

-Board members are appointed and the length of their terms are approved by the General Meeting of Shareholders.
-They are at all times subject to dismissal by the General Meeting of Shareholders.
+Board members are appointed, and the duration of their terms are approved by the General Meeting of Shareholders.
+They are at all times subject to dismissal at the General Meeting of Shareholders.

 Each member of the GNCC and Board member acts without conflict and always puts the interests of UCB before his/her personal interests.
-In case a conflict of interest is recognized in the determineration of an element for the remuneration policy, conflict of interest guidelines, as outlined in the Governance Charter, are applied (Chapter 3.3.3 and 3.3.4).
+In case a conflict of interest is recognized in the determination of an element for the remuneration policy, conflict of interest guidelines, as outlined in the Governance Charter, are applied (Chapter 3.3.3 and 3.3.4).

-4. REMUNERATION POLICY FOR EXECUTIVE COMMITTEE MEMBERS
+REMUNERATION POLICY FOR EXECUTIVE COMMITTEE MEMBERS

-To enable our culture to be deeply rooted, we continuously review how our reward tools and programs support our patient value strategy and long-term sustainable growth ambition.
-The following principles serve as a backbone to the design of our rewards offering across our entire workforce, so that it can supports us in:
+To ensure that our unique culture is deeply rooted, we continuously review how our reward tools and programs support our patient value strategy and long-term sustainable growth ambition.
+The following principles serve as a backbone to the design of our rewards offering across our entire workforce, so that it can support us in: